Raúl Salinas de Gortari

 Raúl Salinas de Gortari (born August 24, 1946) is a Mexican civil engineer and businessman.
-He is the elder brother of Carlos Salinas de Gortari, the 53rd president of Mexico.
+He is the elder brother of Carlos Salinas de Gortari, the 60th president of Mexico.

+Education

 Raúl Salinas de Gortari graduated from the Faculty of Engineering of the National Autonomous University of Mexico, as a civil engineer.
 He has a master's degree in Transportation Planning from the École Nationale Des Ponts Et Chaussees in Paris, and another one in Evaluation of Industrial Development Projects from the Université de Paris.

 Early life

 Raúl Salinas was the eldest son and one of five children of economist and government official Raúl Salinas Lozano and Margarita de Gortari de Salinas.
 Salinas's father served as President Adolfo López Mateos's minister of industry and commerce, but was passed over as the PRI's presidential candidate in favor of Gustavo Díaz Ordaz.

 On 18 December 1951, when he was five years old, he was playing with his younger brother Carlos, then three, and an eight-year-old friend when they found a loaded rifle, and one of them shot and killed the Salinas family's twelve-year-old maid, Manuela.
 It was never determined which of the three boys pulled the trigger, and the incident was declared an accident; it was given newspaper coverage in Excelsior and La Prensa at the time.
 A judge blamed the Salinas parents for leaving a loaded weapon accessible to their small children.